 Limiting Potential for Human Transmission

 The Department is working closely with the recreational caving and cave research communities to develop and improve decontamination protocols and cave access recommendations to prevent potential spread of the fungus through human activities.
 A decontamination protocol team has been formed, consisting of participants from across state and federal agencies, and the cave and karst research community, and the team is working to maintain consistency in methodology while incorporating the latest procedures.
 In March 2009, the FWS issued an advisory recommending voluntary suspension of caving activities in the states with affected bats, as well as in the adjoining states.
 In addition, the FWS has developed guidelines for scientists working in hibernacula to take precautions to avoid spreading the disease.
 The NPS has closed “wild” caves and mines in several units of the National Park System, although large, commercial caves in national park units remain open at this time.
 More closures may occur in response to the further spread of WNS.
 Several states have closed caves on lands under their management, including Indiana, Kentucky, and Wisconsin.
-Wisconsin has also designated G. destructans as an invasive species, making its transport an act which can be prosecuted under state law.
+Wisconsin has also designated G. destructans as an, making its transport an act which can be prosecuted under state law.
 The National Wildlife Refuge System (Refuge System) under FWS management includes lands with significant bat hibernacula, including those of the federally listed gray bat.
 All caves and abandoned mines on Refuge System lands have been closed to public entry to protect wildlife, including bats, from human disturbance.

 White-nose syndrome remains the greatest challenge to bat conservation we have ever faced.
 The Department is dedicated to continuing its coordination of research and response to WNS and its impact on bat populations.
 Through ongoing efforts to improve diagnostic techniques, to expand disease surveillance, and to enhance research efforts, we hope to continue to further our understanding of WNS to identify weak links in the disease cycle that can be exploited to manage and control this devastating wildlife disease.
 We also hope to refine and improve the processes and framework through which we address and manage similar wildlife health crises.
 The Department appreciates your interest in WNS and our collective efforts to address it.
 We look forward to working with you to slow the spread of this disease and to mitigate its impacts on bat populations.